thiagocsfoz/golden-raspberry-services/README.md

 * **REST-assured**: `5.5.0` (for testing)
 * **JaCoCo**: `0.8.12` (for code coverage)

-## Security

-The API is protected by a fixed API Key.
-All requests to any endpoint must include the `X-API-KEY` header with the secret key configured for the environment.

-If the key is missing or invalid, the API will respond with a `401 Unauthorized` error.

 ## Data Source (CSV File)

 On startup, the application loads movie data from a CSV file.